Rod Blagojevich: Governor of Illinois (2003–2009)

 After the 2002 elections, Democrats had control of the Illinois House, Senate, and all but one statewide office.
-While in office, Blagojevich signed progressive legislation such as ethics reform, death penalty reform, a state Earned Income Tax Credit, a statewide comprehensive smoking ban and expansions of health programs like KidCare and FamilyCare (FamilyCare was ruled unconstitutional).
-Blagojevich signed a bill in 2005 that prohibited discrimination based on sexual orientation in employment, housing, public accommodations, and credit.
+While in office, Blagojevich signed progressive legislation including ethics reform, death penalty reform, a state Earned Income Tax Credit, a statewide comprehensive smoking ban and expansions of health programs such as KidCare, FamilyCare and All Kids.
+He signed a 2005 amendment to the Illinois Human Rights Act prohibiting discrimination based on sexual orientation, a definition that included gender identity, in employment, housing, public accommodations and credit.
+Other legislation signed during his governorship raised the state minimum wage, established a renewable-energy standard, and created the Biometric Information Privacy Act, which regulated private collection and use of biometric identifiers.
 Blagojevich originally campaigned against pork barrel spending, but eventually used it himself to gain more votes for bills.

-Soon after taking office in 2003, Blagojevich continued support of a moratorium on executions of death row inmates, even though no such executions are likely to occur for years (his predecessor, George Ryan, commuted all of the death sentences in the state shortly before leaving office in 2003).
-This support continued through his administration.
+Soon after taking office in 2003, Blagojevich continued support of a moratorium on executions of death row inmates.
+His predecessor, George Ryan, had commuted the sentences of everyone on Illinois's death row shortly before leaving office, and Blagojevich said in April 2003 that he would not lift the moratorium until he believed the system had been sufficiently reformed.
+The moratorium remained in place throughout his administration.

-Another notable action of his term was a strict new ethics law.
+Another notable action of his first year was the enactment of the State Officials and Employees Ethics Act.
+The law restricted political activity on state time, tightened gift rules, required ethics training and employee time sheets, prohibited retaliation against whistleblowers, and created executive ethics oversight and inspector-general mechanisms.
 When campaigning for re-election in 2006, Blagojevich said that if his ethics law had existed when former governor George Ryan had been in office, Ryan's corruption might not have occurred.
-Blagojevich also signed a comprehensive death penalty reform bill that was written by then-Senator Barack Obama and the late U.S. Senator Paul Simon.
+Illinois also enacted a broad package of death-penalty reforms in 2003, drawing in part on recommendations from the commission appointed by Ryan and co-chaired by former U.S. senator Paul Simon.
+The General Assembly overrode an amendatory veto by Blagojevich on one of the principal measures; the reforms included tighter standards for capital cases and expanded protections intended to reduce wrongful convictions.
 Labor unions and African Americans were Blagojevich's staunchest political supporters.
 In 2008, he told a group of African-Americans that he sometimes considered himself the first African American governor of Illinois.